• Home

 Removable Glass Panels

-The passenger side removable glass panel suffered a plastic break, which I addressed with a meticulous repair.
-Following the repair, I refinished both the passenger and driver side panels, ensuring a uniform and aesthetically pleasing finish across the set.
+The passenger-side removable glass panel had a plastic break, which I carefully repaired.
+After the repair, I refinished both the passenger and driver-side panels to achieve a uniform and aesthetically pleasing finish across the set.

 Interior and Upholstery